Ben Cauley: After the crash

 Ben Cauley and James Alexander reformed the Bar-Kays and went on to record with Stax artists such as Isaac Hayes, Rufus Thomas and the Staple Singers, as well as appear at Wattstax, "The Black Woodstock".
 However, the band made little money, as they did not have much work outside of being a house band for Stax, and frequently needed to tour with the artists they backed.
-Cauley had two young daughters to support, so he left the group in 1971, allowing him to continue performing on his own while being able to remain home with his family.
+Ben Cauley had two young daughters to support, and he left the group in 1971.

-Cauley suffered a debilitating stroke in 1989, but eventually recovered fully, aside from occasional problems with slightly slurred speech.
+Cauley suffered a debilitating stroke in 1989, but eventually fully recovered, aside from occasional problems with slightly slurred speech and he performed with the choir of Calvary Longview United Methodist Church.

 Into the 2000s, Cauley could be heard backing up Liz Lottmann, jazz and blues singer, or performing live at the Memphis club Rum Boogie, located downtown on Beale Street.
-He also directed the choir of Calvary Longview United Methodist Church, attended by him and his wife Shirley.

 On September 9, 2008, Attorney B.J.
 Wade donated $100,000 to Stax Records that would be used to create the Ben Cauley scholarship, in his honor and to shed light on his accomplishments.
 On September 12, 2008, the scholarship was founded.
 On June 6, 2015, Cauley was on hand to be inducted into the Official Rhythm & Blues Music Hall of Fame in Clarksdale, Mississippi, along with the other Bar-Kays.